-September 8, 2023
+October 6, 2023

-TO: MEMBERS, PORT COMMISSION
+- TO: MEMBERS, PORT COMMISSION Hon.

-Hon.
 Kimberly Brandon, President Hon.
-Willie Adams, Vice President
+Willie Adams, Vice President Hon.

-Hon.
 Gail Gilman Hon.
 Ed Harrington Hon.
-Steven Lee

-FROM:

-Executive Director

-SUBJECT: Informational presentation on a proposed new Memorandum of

-Understanding with the Department of Homelessness and Supportive Housing ("HSH") for a term of 2 years with one - 2 year option to extend at
+Steven Lee - FROM: Elaine Forbes Executive Director - SUBJECT: Request approval of a resolution authorizing the Director to execute a Memorandum of Understanding with the Department of Homelessness and Supportive Housing ("HSH") for temporary use of a portion of Seawall Lot 330 for the continued operation of the Embarcadero SAFE Navigation Center for a term of 2 years with one 2-year option to extend.

-Seawall Lot 330.

-DIRECTOR'S RECOMMENDATION: Information Only - No Action Required
+DIRECTOR'S RECOMMENDATION: Approve the Attached Resolution No. 23-45